gpytak/CPSC-471-Project-1/README.md

 Daniel Yoshida as dtyoshid@csu.fullerton.edu
 ## Programming language used: Python
 ## Follow the steps below to execute this code:
+0) Replace the "port number", "server machine", and "server port" with actual numbers
-1) The server shall be invoked as: python serv.py <port number>
+1) The server shall be invoked as: python serv.py "port number"
-2) The ftp client is invoked as: python cli.py <server machine> <server port>
+2) The ftp client is invoked as: python cli.py "server machine" "server port"
 3) The user can use the following commands:
 ```
 ftp> get <filename>